Use of Ivermectin to Control

 Is Ivermectin injected?
 Can it be given topically?

 Ivermectin can be injected or it is also well absorbed through the skin.
 Personally, I apply the dose directly into the ear canal.
 This causes the cat less pain than the injection and eliminates the risk of injection site problems, such as hair loss or abscess.

 How old does a kitten have to be to get it?

 I like to wait until the kitten is 8 weeks old, although ivermectin has been proven to be safe in random-bred kittens 4 weeks old and up.
 It is also safe to use in pregnant queens, although I prefer to wait until the last trimester of pregnancy.

-- Getting ivermectin to draw into an insulin syringe is an ordeal in itself (it is a very viscous solution) If kittens under that weight are to be dosed via injection, the solution must be diluted in propylene glycol.
+- Getting ivermectin to draw into an insulin syringe is an ordeal in itself (it is a very viscous solution), If kittens under that weight are to be dosed via injection, the solution must be diluted in propylene glycol.
 I recommend diluting one part ivermectin with three parts propylene glycol and then injecting at a rate of 0.05 ml per pound.

-topically in the ear canal too?
+Can I treat body mites (Cheyletiella) by applying the Ivermectin topically in the ear canal too?

 Yes, ivermectin is absorbed very efficiently through the skin into the bloodstream.